tomi-sarpola-nortal/n-medi-hub-fb/README.md

 Make sure you have the FIREBASE_PROJECT_ID, FIREBASE_CLIENT_EMAIL, FIREBASE_PRIVATE_KEY, and NEXT_PUBLIC_FIREBASE_STORAGE_BUCKET environment variables set correctly in your environment (e.g., in your .env file)

-To run the script for creating Storage folders, you need to install the Firebase Admin SDK:\n
+To run the script for creating Storage folders, you need to install the Firebase Admin SDK:

 ```bash
     npm install firebase-admin